Segment CDP: Unifying Customer and Product Data Across Channels

 Product Data Integration

 While Segment excels at customer behavioral data, integrating product catalog data unlocks significantly more powerful analytics and personalization.
+DataWeBot's product data extraction services can feed rich catalog information directly into your CDP.
 Product data integration means that every customer event carries rich product context, not just a product ID.

 Enrich events with product attributes